How ASIC handles whistleblower reports

 Causing or threatening detriment to a whistleblower

-The Corporations Act makes it illegal (through a criminal offence and a civil penalty) for someone to cause or threaten detriment to you because they believe or suspect that you have made, may have made, or could make a whistleblower disclosure.
+The Corporations Act makes it illegal (through a criminal offence and a civil penalty) for someone to cause or threaten detriment to you because they believe or suspect that you have made, may have made, propose to make or could make a whistleblower disclosure.

 The criminal offence and civil penalty apply even if you have not made a whistleblower report, but the offender causes or threatens detriment to you because they believe or suspect you have or might make a report.

-We can pursue allegations that a person caused or threatened detriment to you, but we would need your assistance to investigate the claim.
-This may result in a penalty to the company but not necessarily any compensation.
+We can pursue allegations that a person caused or threatened detriment to you, but we would need your assistance to investigate the allegations.
+This may result in a penalty to the person but not necessarily any compensation.
+ASIC cannot order compensation be paid to you.

 You can seek compensation through a court if you suffer loss, damage or injury for making your disclosure.
 Further information about the criminal offence and civil penalty for causing or threatening detriment and the ability to seek compensation is available in INFO 238.